seiferla/FiBo/docs/SRS.md

 #### 3.1.7 Logging out

-In case you share your phone, have multiple accounts or just want to be cautious about your privacy you should be able to manually log out.
+In case you share your phone, have multiple useraccounts or just want to be cautious about your privacy you should be able to manually log out.

 [Logging out](./use_cases/UC_7_logging_out/UC_7_logging_out.md)

-#### 3.1.8 Delete user account
+#### 3.1.8 Delete Useraccount

-In case if you want to delete any data that is stored in combination with your account, we give the user the possibility to delete their stored data
+In case if you want to delete any data that is stored in combination with your useraccount, we give the user the possibility to delete their stored data

 [Delete user account](use_cases/UC_8_delete_user_account/UC_8_delete_account.md)